semaphoreci/docs/macos-mojave_5c6d3bfa2c7d3a66e32eaf2e.md

 [[__TOC__]]

-Note: MacOS support on Semaphore is currently in beta.

 ## Using the macos-mojave OS image in your agent configuration

 To use the `macos-mojave` OS image, define it as the `os_image` of your agent's